PioneerPossum/mantled-critters/README.md

 This may take some more research, as integrating a VR headset is not something you will commonly see.
 Perhaps understanding how fresnel/pancake lenses can come in handy here may help.

 - [ ] Additional displays internal to the visor to show HUD systems with various real-time environment data based on on-board sensors.
+*This has now become a wrist-mounted system as 5 inch screens are too large.
+Need smaller...
+2 inch?

 - [ ] Additional camera/vision systems, separate to the VR headset idea, as an alternative, for situational awareness.
 Would a flexible display work inside the visor?